 As the saying in the Finger Lakes goes, "Ithaca is GORGES!"
 It's because of the 150 waterfalls that flow across the town, funneling water through gorges carved out by glaciers thousands of years ago.

 A visit to Ithaca should also include the award-winning Downtown Ithaca Commons.
-A four-block pedestrian shopping area with over 100 unique shops, restaurants, street vendors & street entertainers; adjacent to Cornell University and Ithaca College.
+It is a four-block pedestrian shopping area with over 100 unique shops, restaurants, street vendors & street entertainers adjacent to Cornell University and Ithaca College.
 There are year-round events and festivals as well in the Commons.

-Aurora is also home of Mackenzie-Childs, where you can see world famous, hand painted ceramic pottery and collectibles.
+Aurora is also home of Mackenzie-Childs, where you can see world famous, hand-painted ceramic pottery and collectibles.
 On a tranquil Victorian farm overlooking Cayuga Lake, Mackenzie-Childs produces world-renowned majolica tableware, home furnishings, and more.
-Just one-mile north of the charming village of Aurora, New York, MacKenzie-Childs is a world away from the day-to-day.
+While just one mile north of the charming village of Aurora, MacKenzie-Childs is a world away from the day-to-day.
 As you enter the winding brick driveway, you’ll know you are arriving at a very special place.